Gabriella439/macos-builder/README.md

 This repository provides a way to bootstrap a Linux builder for Nix on macOS without relying on an existing Linux builder.

+## Requirements

+This requires macOS version 12.4 or later.

 ## Instructions

 Before performing any of these commands, read the following two security